 Recent studies have suggested that a diet poor in cysteine or various health problems causing malabsorption of cysteine might be one a cause of hair loss.

-The amount of cysteine in a hair fibre is an indicator of the hairs health.
+The amount of cysteine in a hair fiber is an indicator of the hair’s health.
 (J Cell Biol.
-1990) In various animals, cysteine, along with other amino-acids and proteins, can protect hair and feathers and help them establish mechanical resilience.
+1990) In various animals, cysteine, along with other amino acids and proteins, can protect hair and feathers and help them establish mechanical resilience.
 (Strasser et al., 2015)

 Cysteine is considered to be one of the main factors involved in hair growth

-One study showed that the l-cysteine is an important hair component and may be linked with alopecia and influence the mechanisms that are involved in the hair loss process.
-The study was done on mice which were exposed to a smoking machine (in a previous study the researchers created a smoked induced alopecia).
+One study showed that l-cysteine is an important hair component and may be linked with alopecia and influence the mechanisms that are involved in the hair loss process.
+The study was done on mice that were exposed to a smoking machine (in a previous study the researchers created smoke-induced alopecia).

 The groups of mice received three dose levels of l-cysteine and vitamin B6 daily.
 Vitamin B6 was used due to its important role in incorporating l-cysteine in hair cells.
 After 6 months of exposure, the results showed that mice receiving the most l-cysteine/vitamin B6 doses had less hair loss, concluding that oral administration of vitamin B6 and l-cysteine may be an effective preventive treatment in alopecia.
 (D’Agostini et al., 2007)